RUB-SysSec/Marx/README.md

 EXTERNALMODULES 8 ../tests/libwx_gtk2u_aui/libwx_gtk2u_aui-3.1.so.0.0.0 ../tests/libwx_gtk2u_xrc/libwx_gtk2u_xrc-3.1.so.0.0.0 ../tests/libwx_gtk2u_adv/libwx_gtk2u_adv-3.1.so.0.0.0 ../tests/libwx_gtk2u_core/libwx_gtk2u_core-3.1.so.0.0.0 ../tests/libwx_baseu_net/libwx_baseu_net-3.1.so.0.0.0 ../tests/libwx_baseu/libwx_baseu-3.1.so.0.0.0 ../tests/libwx_gtk2u_html/libwx_gtk2u_html-3.1.so.0.0.0 ../tests/libwx_baseu_xml/libwx_baseu_xml-3.1.so.0.0.0
 ```

-Further examples of config files can be seen in the "tests" directory.
+Further examples of config files can be seen in the `tests` directory.

 When the config file is created, Marx can be executed by issuing the following command:
 ```